somekindofdesign/ultimate-decision-maker/README.md

 </ul>
 <br>

-<strong>Accessibility</strong>
+### Accessibility
 <p>Colour schemes, typography, button sizes and icon sizes have been designed to align with <a href="https://www.w3.org/WAI/standards-guidelines/wcag/">WCAG 2.0 accessbility guidelines</a> up to a minimum of AA standard.</p>
 <br>

-<strong>Responsivity</strong>
+### Responsivity
 <p>The site was designed and built mobile first (from 320px) with each element considered for behaviour on all devices from initial sketching.
 Em, rem and percentage units and media queries are used were appropriate ensuring an optimised experience for all.
-Similarly, maximum width has been applied to accomodate extra large screens.</p>
+Similarly, maximum width has been applied to accommodate extra large screens.</p>

 [Back to top](#welcome-to-the-ultimate-decision-maker)
 <br><br>

 ## Features
 <hr>
 <p>The first release of the Ultimate Decision Maker website includes several vital features which are detailed below.
-Future releases should include additional features as outlined in the 'Features Left to Implement' section.</p>
+Future releases should include additional features as outlined in the Features to Implement section below.</p>
 <br>

-<h3>Existing Features</h3>
+### Existing Features
 <strong>Landing</strong>
-<p>The goal of the landing page is to entice and interest the user in playing the game while simultaneously introducing them to the brand.
+<p>The goal of the landing page is to entice and interest the user into playing the game while simultaneously introducing them to the brand.
 It includes several key markers including the logo in the header, the stylised type and the icons demonstrating the choices in the game.</p>

 <p><img width="640px%" height=auto src="assets/images/readme/home_desktop.png" alt="landing page of ultimate decision maker website at full width">
 <br>